nsmsn/dotcom/src/notes/2025-12-12-designing-gotham.md

 A lot of great stuff in this post, particulary the photographs of the source material: vernacular signage in New York City.

 Earlier this year, [Mark Simonson wrote a post celebrating the 20th birthday of his Proxima Nova](https://www.marksimonson.com/notebook/view/proxima-nova-turns-20/).
 Frere-Jones doesn't mention Proxima, while Simonson does mention Gotham.
-The graphic designer (me) who has used both of these designs a lot in his first decades of working appreciates hearing from both type designers, looking back on these blockbuster releases this year.
+The graphic designer (me) who has used both of these designs a lot in his first decades of working appreciates hearing from both type designers, looking back on these blockbuster releases.